cbusseata/postsorter/README.md

 The --outputFormat option will accept 'json' or 'csv' (the default value is 'csv').

-Without --detailed, only ids will be written to the output files.
+Without --detailed, only IDs will be written to the output files.

 To run tests:
 ````bash